joseeden/joeden/docs/Cybersecurity/001-Fundamentals/006-Incident-Responses.md

 - Suspicious File Attachments or Downloads
 - IoT Device Anomalies

-To learn more, see [Indicators of Compromise.](./044-Indicators-of-Compromise.md)
+For more information, please see [Indicators of Compromise.](./044-Indicators-of-Compromise.md)

 ## Goal of Incident Response